cdkey/e1000_poc/README.md

 Or another situation: missing write status `0` after handle a rx packet

+When Qemu using XMM related instructions writing 16 bytes e1000_rx_desc, concurrent with DPDK using movb writing 1 byte status, the final result of writing to memory will be one of them, if it made by Qemu which DD flag is on, DPDK will consume it again, that cause RDH == RDT.

 ## Tips

 - Use gdb hw watchpoint can easier to reproduce the issue